esno/matthiashauber.de/content/Hardware/GP2X Caanoo/readme.md

 > If "Bootloader was updated" message appears repeat boot procedure.
 > The message "Firmware Upgrade Complete" turns up as soon as upgrade is complete.

+## Bootloader

+The source for the u-boot bootbloader `1.1.6` is available at [openhandhelds.org](https://dl.openhandhelds.org/cgi-bin/caanoo.cgi?0,0,0,0,42,539).
+A git repo containing also the u-boot history until `1.1.6` is available on [github](https://github.com/esno/u-boot-gp2x-caanoo).

 ## Kernel

-The kernel source for kernel 2.6.24 is available at [openhandhelds.org](https://dl.openhandhelds.org/cgi-bin/caanoo.cgi?0,0,0,0,42) but at least for me I had some weird character issues therefore I cleaned up the source and applied all changes to the upstream linux-stable repository on [github](https://github.com/esno/linux-gp2x-caanoo).
+The source for kernel `2.6.24` is available at [openhandhelds.org](https://dl.openhandhelds.org/cgi-bin/caanoo.cgi?0,0,0,0,42) but at least for me I had some weird character issues therefore I cleaned up the source and applied all changes to the upstream linux-stable repository on [github](https://github.com/esno/linux-gp2x-caanoo).